 How is the individual employee allocation determined?
 What’s the maximum?

-- Employee comp fraction – Employee comp divided by the total comp
+Employee comp fraction – Employee comp divided by total comp

-Will a profit-sharing plan reduce my tax basis?
+Will profit-sharing reduce my company’s or my employees’ tax bills?

-This makes it so that the tax considerations of a profit-sharing plan are very similar to the tax advantages of a 401(k), but with slightly more control over allocation of funds (and therefore tax savings) given to the employer, as opposed to the individual employee in a typical 401(k) plan, where they can contribute as much or as little as they want (within federal limits).
+The short answers are: YES and YES.
+Contributions and earnings generally aren’t taxed by the Federal Government or by most state governments until they are distributed.
+Profit-sharing plan tax deductions can be a significant benefit for companies that are growing.
+Using a profit-sharing to defer some of this income can save significant tax dollars for small business owners, and help them reach the annual tax deferral limit of $58,000.
+This makes it so that the tax considerations of a profit-sharing plan are very similar to the tax advantages of a 401(k), but with slightly more control over the allocation of funds (and therefore tax savings) given to the employer, as opposed to the individual employee in a typical 401(k) plan, where they can contribute as much or as little as they want (within federal limits).

 Sign up for an affordable and easy-to-manage 401(k).